 The menu system is fantastic, similar to other Nikon cameras like the Nikon Z 6II.
 Although there are a lot of settings, and it can be hard to find some of the more advanced camera functions, the menu is clearly organized and easy to navigate with either the touchscreen or the directional pad.
 It has lots of customization options and a quick menu to quickly access commonly used settings.

 The Nikon D780 has a fairly large buffer, especially for RAW photos, and thankfully, it clears its buffer very quickly, so you can get back to shooting should you fill the buffer up.
-It can shoot at up to 7 fps in its continuous shooting mode when using the mechanical shutter.
-Though it isn't the fastest burst rate out there, it still does a reasonable job of keeping up with fast-moving subjects.
+It can shoot at a fairly quick continuous shooting speed with its mechanical shutter.
+Though it isn't the fastest burst rate out there, it's still suitable for reasonably quick subjects.
 It also shoots at up to 12 fps when using 12-bit electronic shutter mode.
 E-shutters can distort very fast-moving subjects, but this mode is helpful if you want to shoot silently.

 The Nikon D780 has a hybrid autofocus system.
-When shooting through the viewfinder, it uses a slower but more accurate contrast-detection system, taken from the Nikon D5 DSLR.
-This mode gives you a smaller focus area with fewer AF points but gives you very accurate focusing for still subjects.
-When shooting through the screen with Live View, however, it uses an on-sensor phase-detection AF system borrowed from the Nikon Z 6.
-This mode has 273 AF points across a much wider coverage area and gives you faster autofocus performance and lets you track moving subjects closer to the edges of the frame.
+When shooting through the viewfinder, it uses the same advanced Multi-CAM 3500FX II cross-type autofocus system found on the Nikon D750, with algorithms borrowed from the Nikon D5.
+This mode gives you a smaller focus area with 51 AF points clustered in the center of the frame.
+When shooting through the screen in Live View, it uses an on-sensor phase-detection AF system borrowed from the Nikon Z 6.
+This mode has 273 AF points across a much wider coverage area, letting you track moving subjects closer to the edges of the frame.

-The camera also has lots of settings that let you fine-tune the autofocus performance, including a wide variety of area modes.
-It supports face and eye detection and lets you quickly switch between faces when multiple are detected in the frame.
+The camera supports face and eye detection and lets you quickly switch between faces when multiple are detected in the frame.
 Through the viewfinder, the camera uses Nikon's '3D Tracking', which uses predictive algorithms to automatically track subjects after you've locked onto them.
 In Live View, it uses a slightly different subject tracking feature that you have to engage by pressing the 'OK' button before half-pressing the shutter to lock onto your subject.
-The camera also has a touch tracking feature that lets you select the subject by touching the screen, although we found touch tracking to be fairly unreliable.
+The camera has a touch tracking feature that lets you select the subject by touching the screen, although we found touch tracking to be fairly unreliable.

 The Nikon D780 has fantastic dynamic range.
 It has a very wide usable dynamic range at its base ISO, allowing you to capture a broader range of highlight and shadow detail in a single shot.
-The camera has really good noise handling, so you can adjust the exposure of a shot a fair amount before getting much visual noise.
-However, the camera tends to overcompensate for underexposure, so you can get a lot of blown-out highlights if you push an image too far in post-processing.
+The camera has really good noise handling and exposure latitude, so you can adjust the exposure of a shot a fair amount before getting much visual noise.

-The Nikon D780 has superb RAW noise handling thanks to its dual-gain sensor.
+The Nikon D780 has excellent RAW noise handling thanks to its dual-gain sensor.
 These types of sensors have two different readout modes for lower and higher ISOs.
 Above a certain ISO, the sensor uses more gain at the expense of dynamic range to reduce noise.
-Compared to a camera without dual-gain technology, like the Nikon Z 5, we can see that RAW files have even better noise performance at higher ISO levels, allowing you to shoot in low light with minimal noise and less color fringing.
+Compared to a camera without dual-gain technology, like the Nikon Z 5, we can see that RAW files have even better noise performance at higher ISO levels, allowing you to shoot in low light with minimal noise.

 The Nikon D780 supports Log shooting in N-Log format, allowing you to capture a wider usable dynamic range.
 It can also record in 10-bit color depth over HDMI, which allows the camera to capture more color information and gives you more room to play around with the look of your videos in post-production.